-Their going hence, even as their coming hither.

-Ripeness is all.
-Come on.

-Glou.
-And that's true too.

-Edg.
-Far off, methinks, I hear the beaten drum.
+inks, I hear the beaten drum.

-Come, father, I'll bestow you with a friend.
+r, I'll bestow you with a friend.

-Gloucester rises with assistance.
-Exeunt

-Edgar with his father in his hand.
+rises with assistance.
+Exeunt with his father in his hand.

 ACT IV, SCENE VI.-[A Tent in the French Camp.]
 [The Platform.]

 Soft music.
 Enter Cordelia, Kent, Doctor, and Lear's Knight.